davidhartsough/advice-for-web-devs/README.md

 - Craftsmanship, expertise, and mastery
 - Cross-team interaction / collaboration
 - Working environment and "office" setup (if applicable)
-- Tech stack: who chooses it, how is it chosen, and how/when it changes
+- Tech stack: who chooses it, how it's chosen, and how/when it changes
 - Development and deployment workflow
 - Testing and quality assurance
 - Coding standards and styles